-This activity asks you to zoom out and look at the social structures that shape your personal beliefs and behaviors about acquire: the storage, maintenance, and stewardship of a project.
-You can use this activity to analyze and reimagine the stories you tell yourself and the stories you hear about different kinds of acquisition.
+This activity asks you to zoom out and look at the social structures that shape your personal beliefs and behaviors about depart: where materials from projects go when they are no longer of use, value, or interest.
+You can use this activity to analyze and reimagine the stories you tell yourself and the stories you hear about different kinds of departures.
 Keep in mind that these are all kinds of influences: positive, negative, restrictive, inclusive, etc.